SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion: Methodology and Implementation

 Within each dense block, there are 3 CNN layers, with the feature size matching that of the initial layer.
 Fig. \ref{fig5} illustrates the schematic representation of the i-th dense block, and the connections between its layers.
 Equations (\ref{eq:d1})-(\ref{eq:d5}) describe i-th dense block mathematically.

 Here, $L^i_j$ is the j-th layer of a dense block i, $x_0$ is input to the dense block and $y_0$ is the output of i-th dense block; $x^i_j$ is the output of the j-th layer. $c_j$ shows the channel size (i.e. number of feature maps generated), which determines the depth of the output volume, in each layer.
 In our architecture $c_j$= 64 and $y_0$ has 192 feature maps, and $L_j$ contain a 3$\times$3 convolution (Conv), batch normalization (BN) \cite{Ioffe} layers, and rectified linear unit (ReLU)\cite{GlorotReLU} activation function.
-For the sake of convenience, this combination, conv2d+BN+ReLU, will be referred to as the Con2D in our discussion from this on.
+For the sake of convenience, this combination, conv2d+BN+ReLU, will be referred to as the Conv2d in our discussion from this on.
 In the transition layers between the dense blocks with identical feature sizes the channel size of the output is typically reduced (as shown with purple cubes in Fig. \ref{fig6}).
+As evident from the design of the dense blocks, the extracted features are concatenated and used in the subsequent layers.
+Consequently, the input reaching these layers is richer in information.
+Additionally, the derivative information reaching the output part ($y_0$) of the dense block through backpropagation can be instantly distributed to all inner layers.